Flooristics, LLC

 Share Button

-Vinyl is beautiful and strong, and is a popular choice for high traffic areas at home or at the workplace.
-There are few issues that arise when it comes to the durability of vinyl flooring, but occasionally the wear layer of the flooring material is subject to problems.
+Vinyl is beautiful and strong, and is a popular choice for high-traffic areas at home or at the workplace.
+Vinyl flooring is generally very durable and resistant to wear.
+Most vinyl floors perform well for many years with proper care and maintenance.
+However, some problems can still develop over time.
+In certain cases, the wear layer of the flooring material may experience damage or other issues.
 To understand what might cause the wear layer of a vinyl floor to delaminate, it is helpful to understand how vinyl floors are constructed.

 Anatomy of a Vinyl Floor

-Vinyl flooring is really several different layers of flooring that are constructed to maximize beauty and durability.
+Manufacturers build vinyl flooring with several layers designed to maximize both beauty and durability.
 There are four layers in vinyl flooring:

 1. Resilient backing: supports all other layers and resists moisture